miso-lims/miso-lims/docs/user_manual/type_data.md

 {% assign sub = sub | plus: 1 %}
-{% include userman-heading.md section=page.section sub=sub title="Platforms" %}
+{% include userman-heading.md section=page.section sub=sub title="Instrument Models" %}

-Platforms describe the models of instruments registered in MISO.
-These can be broken into three categories:
+Instrument models describe the instrument types that can be registered in MISO.
+These can be broken into three
+categories:

 * Sequencers: Used for sequencer runs
 * Array scanners: Used for array runs
 * Others: Not used within MISO; however, they may be registered in order to track service records or for other purposes

-Modifications to platforms can only be made via direct access to the MISO database.
+Modifications to instrument models can only be made via direct access to the MISO database.
 As such, they must be performed by a MISO adminstrator.

 {% include userman-toplink.md %}